 13) "What 33 Successful Entrepreneurs Learned From Failure," ReferralCandy

-Learning from mistakes is a crucial part to growing in your professional and personal lives.
+Learning from mistakes is a crucial part of growing in your professional and personal lives.
 But sometimes, it's better to learn from others' mistakes instead of making them yourself.
-This SlideShare outlines some core lessons successful entrepreneurs have learned by making mistakes.
+This presentation outlines some core lessons successful entrepreneurs have learned by making mistakes.
 Read on so you don't have to make the same ones.

 14) "Displaying Data," Bipul Deb Nath